 - Offer physical affection.
 If your partner just wants to be alone, then give them space, but if physical affection is appropriate and solicited, then comfort them with an embrace.

 Everyone is different and it’s completely normal to cry — whether a lot, a little, or never.
 If you feel that you’re crying excessively, or a lack of crying seems to be impacting your life, it is worth reaching out to a professional to talk through the situation.
-Therapy can also help you get in touch with your emotions, have a better relationship with your tears, and leave you at a better place than where you started.
+In-person or online therapy can also help you get in touch with your emotions, have a better relationship with your tears, and leave you at a better place than where you started.